How to Build an App Like Donorbox: Nonprofit Donation Management

 Donors who have given three or more consecutive years, sorted by cumulative giving.
 These are upgrade and major gift candidates.

-LYBUNT is the most valuable report for working development teams.
-It answers the question: who gave last year and hasn't given yet this year?
+LYBUNT is the single most valuable report for working development teams.
+It answers one question: who gave last year and hasn't given yet this year?
 The query compares giving records across two fiscal year windows and produces a contact list.
 When exported to CSV, it goes directly into the team's email outreach tool for the re-engagement campaign.

 The major gift prospect report surfaces donors who have given three or more consecutive years.
 Consistent multi-year giving is the strongest predictor of major gift potential.
 A donor who gave $500, $600, and $750 in three consecutive years is a meaningful prospect for a $5,000 ask.
 This report saves development officers 10-20 hours of manual spreadsheet analysis per campaign cycle.